 My husband even drilled holes in the plastic container so that any water would drain easily.

 Originally, we were going to add metal house numbers.
 We knew when we saw how big they were that it just wouldn’t really work.
 4″ numbers were pretty much the standard size we could get and that would have taken up the whole side of the door.

 I really was excited when I found these smaller metal numbers, but my local store didn’t have them and I didn’t want to have to pay for shipping.
-So after searching around and not really liking the mylar numbers or other options I could find I remember the wooden letters and numbers I used in our DIY word canvas art project.

 How to seal wooden numbers?